 That SaskPower is prepared to contemplate as much as 1600MW of new wind generation capacity is a considerable step forward compared to the stance taken by the corporation’s previous management.
 However, it is still not enough.

 Firstly, the SaskPower 50% capacity target for 2030 works out at about 43% of actual generation because of differences in capacity factors among different generation technologies.
 We are currently at a little over 20% (it varies from year to year) – mostly hydro.
 The increase being proposed is modest compared to what has already been achieved by a number of jurisdictions worldwide – for example, Scotland increased from 22% renewables generation in 2008 to 57% in 2015 (and is currently on target for 100% in the early 2020s, with enough new facilities already in the planning stage to go beyond to 160%, i.e to become a largescale exporter of clean energy).
-This represents about three times the rate of increase planned by SaskPower.
+This represents about three times the rate of increase planned by SaskPower – Scotland is consistently achieving gains of at least 5 percentage points per year, while Saskatchewan’s plans, announced in 2015, are for about 1.5 percentage points per year.
 We could and should move faster.

-The root problem here is the growth in power demand – something which is not happening in nearly all other wealthy industrialized jurisdictions, even as their economies grow.
-It can be addressed in two ways, both of which I consider essential.
+A root problem here is the growth in power demand – something which is not happening in nearly all other wealthy industrialized jurisdictions, even as their economies grow.
+It can be addressed in two ways, and both are going to be needed if Saskatchewan is to reduce its emissions at anything like the speed which the climate crisis demands.
 Firstly, SaskPower and the government need to institute a robust demand-side management programme – a series of price incentives and regulations to drive rapid energy efficiency improvements both in heavy industry and in homes and offices.
 (This should include tough energy and emissions standards for any new industrial project in the province, as well as both carrots and sticks to drive progressive improvements in existing facilities.)
 Secondly, the government needs to implement policies to diversify the economy, so that we are no longer so dependent on high-emissions industries.
 (Indeed, I would argue for a cap on the growth of all extractive industries, combined with strong economic incentives for low-emissions sectors.)
 As the majority of these industries are dependent on exporting commodities to fluctuating international markets, diversification would also bring a degree of economic stability which is currently lacking in the province.

 For answers to more talking points click here.